 After each taping coat, take time to cover the fasteners.
 Apply compound in one direction and scrape it off in another.
 On the second and third coats, the pros will cover typically three aligning fasteners in one pass.
 The finished result looks less spotty than if each fastener were done separately.

-Unless you’ve managed to lay down a nice level second coat, you’ll probably need to sand after the second coat and you must sand after the final coat.
-Use a 3×9-inch sanding pad or a pole sander (a pad on the end of a long handle with a flexible joint so the pad stays flat on the surface).
+Unless you’ve managed to lay down a nice level second coat, you’ll probably need to sand after it and you must also sand after the final coat.
+Use a 3-inch by 9-inch sanding pad or a pole sander (a pad on the end of a long handle with a flexible joint so the pad stays flat on the surface).
 Sand lightly with 120-grit paper, being careful not to roughen the surface of the drywall’s paper covering.